fosterchild1/AptInt/README.md

 The implementations are as performant as possible, so they have no safety checks, with the exception of the metamethods.

 # Usage
-Documentation can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/usage.md).<br/>
+Usage Documentation can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/usage.md).<br/>
 Algorithm choice can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/algorithms.md).

 # What makes it so fast?